• Skip to primary navigation

 Sketchnote Handbook by Mike Rohde

-The first book on Sketchnoting is from Mike Rohde, the man who invented (or came up with the term) sketchnoting.
-In this book, Mike introduces the concept of sketchnoting, why you should Sketchnote, different elements in sketchnotes and he covers some basic techniques that will aid your sketchnoting.
+In this book, Mike introduces the concept of sketchnoting, why you should Sketchnote, and different elements in sketchnotes and he covers some basic techniques that will aid your sketchnoting.

 Sketchnote Workbook by Mike Rohde

-Visual Notetaking for Teachers
+Visual Notetaking for Educators

-This book is targeted towards general education teachers in America.
 It includes a lot about how the brain works and how using doodling can help.
-The writer mentions about teaching English in a “second language context” (people living in a country where English is spoken) and towards the end of the book there are some practical ideas of how to implement sketching in your classrooms.
+The writer mentions about teaching English in a “second language context” (people living in a country where English is spoken) and towards the end of the book, there are some practical ideas of how to implement sketching in your classrooms.

 Sketchnotes for Educators

-This books is by Sylvia Duckworth whom has become quite famous for her sketchnotes around education principles.
 If you’ve seen someone share a sketchnote about education online, it’s probably one of hers.
 In this book, there is a collection of her 100 most popular sketchnotes that you can use, share and adapt as well as links to online versions.

 The Doodle Revolution

-What Other Great Sketchnoting Books do you Know?
+What Other Great Sketchnoting Books Do You Know?

 This isn’t a definitive list, there are many more books on sketchnoting, visual notetaking, and graphical facilitating, mostly looking at things from a business perspective, but these are a great starting point.